https://www.deakin.edu.au/__data/assets/image/0005/1906754/21149_600x475.jpg

 Where do graduates of the Bachelor of Health Sciences find employment?
 Everywhere from health promotion and mental health organisations to local councils, charities and private companies.
 And there’s also a huge range of job titles – you might be a health promotion officer at a government agency after completing a health promotion and nutrition double major, or a support coordinator in community mental health (after majoring in disability and inclusion, and psychological science) or an environmental health officer at a sustainability consultancy (with majors in environmental health, and health and sustainability).

-‘Some of the locations for health and wellness officers are pretty diverse and sometimes quite surprising,’ Dr Anderson says.
+‘Some of the locations for health and wellness officers are pretty diverse and sometimes quite surprising,’ Dr Warner says.
 ‘We have recently seen positions in mining, infrastructure, local councils and not-for-profit organisations such as the Country Fire Authority of Victoria.
 A graduate could enter one of these positions with a number of major and minor combinations.’

 What’s more, the Bachelor of Health Sciences frequently attracts students who are already working in the health or human services sector but want to gain additional, specialist or transdisciplinary knowledge to enhance their practice.
 And because of the applied nature of Deakin’s majors, students implement these new skills and knowledge on the job.